Become a Sponsor

 Percnon gibbesi, the Nimble Spray Crab.
 Tropical West Atlantic.
 Live in reefs, rocky areas.
 Hide under Urchins and rocks.

 Percnon planissimum (Herbst 1804), the Flat Rock Crab.
 Found in shallows on roundish boulders scurrying out of view.
 Carapace about one inch in diameter.
-Nuka Hiva, Marquesas, Polynesia, and Hawai'i pix.
+Nuka Hiva, Marquesas, Polynesia pix.

 Plagusia depressa.
 Both sides of the tropical Atlantic.
 To four inches across.
 This one facing up on a pier piling in Belize.